ETS-ReactNative5/Rest-Api-React-MySQL-ExpressJS/README.md

 ## Packages Used
 ## SERVER
--** Express** : Flexible and minimal web app for Node.js framework.
+**-Express** : Flexible and minimal web app for Node.js framework.
--** MySQL** : It's required as a support for Sequelize package for MySQL databases.
+**- MySQL** : It's required as a support for Sequelize package for MySQL databases.
--** Sequelize** : Promise-base Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
+**-Sequelize** : Promise-base Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
--** Sequelize.cli** : Sequelize Command-Line Interface(CLI) ships support for migrations and project bootstrapping.
+**-Sequelize.cli** : Sequelize Command-Line Interface(CLI) ships support for migrations and project bootstrapping.
--** Dotenv** : Zero-dependency module that loads environment variables from a .env file into process.env.
+**-Dotenv** : Zero-dependency module that loads environment variables from a .env file into process.env.

 ## CLIENT
--** React** : Front-end library for building user interfaces based on UI components.
+**-React** : Front-end library for building user interfaces based on UI components.
--** React-bootstrap ** : Component-based library that provides native Bootstrap components as pure React components -** Yup ** : Schema builder for value parsing and validation.
+**-React-bootstrap** : Component-based library that provides native Bootstrap components as pure React components.
+**-Yup**: Schema builder for value parsing and validation.
 Define a schema, transform a value to match, validate the shape of an existing value, or both.
 Yup schema is extremely expressive and allows modelling complex, interdependent validations, or value transformations.
--** React Router ** : It enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL.
+**-React Router** : It enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL.
+**-Dotenv** : Zero-dependency module that loads environment variables from a .env file into process.env.